The Combustion Of Ethane C2h6 Produces Carbon Dioxide And Steam

 What Is Ethane Combustion?

 Ethane is the second simplest hydrocarbon in the alkane series, consisting of two carbon atoms bonded to six hydrogen atoms (C2H6).
-Now, like all hydrocarbons, ethane serves as an excellent fuel source because its chemical bonds store significant potential energy.
+Like all hydrocarbons, ethane serves as an excellent fuel source because its chemical bonds store significant potential energy.
 Combustion is the chemical process by which this stored energy is released through a reaction with oxygen.

 During complete combustion, ethane reacts with molecular oxygen (O2) from the air to produce carbon dioxide and water.
-And the reaction releases heat energy, making it highly useful for heating, power generation, and transportation applications.
+Also, the reaction releases heat energy, making it highly useful for heating, power generation, and transportation applications.
 This type of reaction exemplifies how hydrocarbon fuels provide energy to power modern society.

 The Balanced Chemical Equation